 Home to many of the city's finest restaurants and leisure venues, the Quayside also houses a high proportion of the city's professional services companies and has a vibrant residential community.
 As such it is essential that the area works both as a daytime, night-time and residential destination.

 Work began in earnest during the summer of 2021, and saw the first series of interventions in the area delivered by NE1 with our 'Summer in the City' programme, which was designed to create a linear trail along the Quayside, offering activities and installations throughout.

 Keen to involve local businesses, residents, and key city-centre stakeholders, a public 'maptionnaire' was hosted online in early 2022, allowing a broad spectrum of people to submit their hopes and dreams for the Quayside, and this feedback formed the basis for a workshop led by Gehl, and involving several city centre architects, which took place in February.
 The results of this workshop were distilled into a further maptionnaire, on which more than 2,500 people had their say.
-The results of the process will be presented by Gehl to an audience of city-centre stakeholders, businesses, residents, and others, in the summer of 2022.
+The results of the process will be presented by Gehl to an audience of city-centre stakeholders, businesses, residents, and others, in early 2023.

 This initial piece of work with Gehl and local firms will form the basis of a long-term, collective vision for the Quayside and how it could evolve in the future.

 Alongside Gehl's work NE1 has continued to test and trial interventions and installations in the area including a staircase mural designed by Florence Blanchard, a pavement mural believed to be the largest of its kind in Europe, designed by local street artist Mul, and more than 110 free classes and activities during the summer of 2022.